IF977/if977/pages/apoio.md

   - Introdução aos bancos de dados
   - Introdução aos contêineres
 - [Learn Node.js and Express with This Free 8-hour Back End Development Course](https://bit.ly/39EqQbu), Node.js is a popular JavaScript tool for coding the back end of websites and mobile apps.
 Lots of big companies use Node in production: Netflix, LinkedIn – even NASA uses Node.
 In this course, you'll learn asynchronous programming and how to use event emitters, data streams, middleware, Postman, and a ton of API routing best practices.
+- [Build Four Node.js and Express.js Projects](https://bit.ly/30zXZnh), by Beau Carnes -- Oct 14, 2021.
+This course taught by legendary freeCodeCamp teacher John Smilga will walk you through building four Node.js and Express.js projects.
+You'll build your own task manager, ecommerce API, login dashboard using JWT, and finally your own job board API.
+These projects will give you a sound foundation in API design and back end JavaScript web development.
+(10 hour YouTube course)

 ### ReactJS & React Native